moein8668-git/Application-Launcher/CONTRIBUTING.md

 If you find a bug in the application or configuration, please help us by submitting an issue on the GitHub Issues page.

+**🛑 Important Note on Maintenance:** As a personal project, **active maintenance for fixes is dependent on my limited availability.** All reported bugs are appreciated, but submitting a Pull Request (see below) is the most reliable way to get a fix implemented.

 **Before submitting a bug report:**

 1.  **Check Existing Issues:** Search the existing issues to see if the bug has already been reported.